Ronald Acuña Jr. Player Props: Braves vs. Marlins

 Ronald Acuña Jr. At The Plate

-- Among the qualifying hitters in MLB, he ranks second in batting average, fourth in on-base percentage, and 17th in slugging.
+- Acuna has an OPS of .977, fueled by an OBP of .440 to go with a slugging percentage of .537.
+All three of those stats are best among Atlanta hitters this season.

-- Acuna is batting .316 during his last outings and is riding a four-game hitting streak.
+- Among qualified hitters in MLB, he ranks fourth in batting average, fourth in on-base percentage, and 26th in slugging.

-- Acuna has picked up an RBI in 27.3% of his games this season, with two or more RBI in 13.6% of his games.
-He has also produced three or more runs in two contests.
+- Acuna has driven in a run in six games this season (26.1%), including three games with more than one RBI (13.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.